 Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State . . . subjects, or causes to be subjected, any citizen of the United States . . . to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress. . . .
-42 U.S.C. § 1983.
+Title 42 U.S.C. § 1983.
 The State of Mississippi is not amenable to suit under this statute, because "a State is not a person within the meaning of § 1983."
 Will v.
 Mich.
 Dep't of State Police, 491 U.S. 58, 64 (1989).
 This holding likewise applies to "any governmental entities that are considered 'arms of the State' for Eleventh Amendment purposes."
 Id. at 70.
 MDOC is considered an arm of the State of Mississippi.
 Miss.
 Code Ann. § 47-5-1; Scott v.
 Miss.
 Dep't of Corrs., No. 2:05cv2159-KS-JMR, 2006 U.S. Dist.
-LEXIS 43683 at 2 (S.D.
+LEXIS 43683 at \2 (S.D.
 Miss.
 June 12, 2006).
-The Section 1983 claim is therefore dismissed against the State of Mississippi.
+Therefore, the Section 1983 claims against MDOC are dismissed.
 "Of course a state official in his or her official capacity, when sued for injunctive relief, would be a person under § 1983 because 'official-capacity actions for prospective relief are not treated as actions against the State."
 Will, 491 U.S. at 71 n.10 (quoting Kentucky v.
 Graham, 473 U.S. 159, 167 n.14 (1985)).
 "To ensure the enforcement of federal law, however, the Eleventh Amendment permits suits for prospective injunctive relief against state officials acting in violation of federal law."
 Frew ex rel.
 Frew v.
 Hawkins, 540 U.S. 431, 437 (2004).
-The Court notes the remaining Defendants are sued in their individual capacities and official capacities with MDOC.
-Further, to the extent that MDOC is sued under the Mississippi Tort Claims Act, this claim should likewise be dismissed.
+Liberally construed, Arevalo sues the remaining defendants in their official capacity.
+MTCA To the extent MDOC is sued under the Mississippi Tort Claims Act, these claims are likewise dismissed.
 The Act does not waive the State's Eleventh Amendment immunity "from suit in federal court."
 Miss.
 Code Ann. § 11-46-5(4).
-Therefore, MDOC is dismissed for failure to state a claim.

-IT IS THEREFORE ORDERED AND ADJUDGED that, for the reasons stated above, Defendant Mississippi Department of Corrections should be and is hereby DISMISSED WITHOUT PREJUDICE.
-This partial dismissal counts as a strike pursuant to 28 U.S.C.
-1915(g).
-The case will proceed against the remaining Defendants.

-SO ORDERED, this the 2nd day of December, 2011.
+Therefore, MDOC is dismissed.
+IT IS THEREFORE ORDERED AND ADJUDGED that, for the reasons stated above, the Section 1983 claims against defendant Mississippi Department of Corrections should be and are hereby DISMISSED WITH PREJUDICE, and the State law claims against this defendant are DISMISSED WITHOUT PREJUDICE.
+The case will proceed against the remaining defendants.
+SO ORDERED, this the $9^{th}$ day of September, 2013. s/ HENRY T. WINGATE UNITED STATES DISTRICT JUDGE Memorandum Opinion and Order Dismissing MDOC Civil action no. 4:13cv119-HTW-LRA 3

-s/Carlton W. Reeves

-UNITED STATES DISTRICT JUDGE

-3